nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `task list @1 @2` returns all tasks that are assigned to **both** the 1st and 2nd persons from the address book.

 #### 5. Filtering by Deadline
-`Format: task list before/ DATE after/ DATE`
+`Format: task list before/DATE after/DATE`
 - The `before/` and `after/` parameters allow you to specify a date range to filter the tasks by, according to their deadline.
 - You can choose to use only one of the parameters, as shown in the examples below